dcleres/investing_for_social_good/README.md

   - Task Group 3 - Wrapping up MS1
     - [ ] Process and perform a detailed analysis of the news and SEC datasets, filtering out the relevant data and understand how to combine the two datasets with the information on Twitter for instance.
     - [ ] Find trends in the data regarding the social opinion to the investors and correlate it with the findings regarding the investments done by companies.

+- **Milestone 2 (MS2)**
+  - Feedback from MS1:

 #### Questions for TA's

-- What technologies do professional data blogs like FiveThirtyEight use for visualization?
+- What technologies do professional data blogs like FiveThirtyEight use for visualization?\
     **ANSWER** : *For fancy visualisation, you can use D3.js, for simple one you can use some wrappers of D3.js (C3.js)*
-- Is the content we have enough to make a project?
+- Is the content we have enough to make a project?\
     **ANSWER** :  *You seem to have enough content for now.
 Once you start exploring the dataset you can reiterate on your research questions and refine them if needed.*